Preconscious: Relation to the Ego, Id, and Superego

 The above described distinctions between the conscious, preconscious, and unconscious represent Freud's spatial systems of the mind.
 In 1923, in addition to these spatial dimensions, Freud introduced three distinct, interacting agents of the mind: the id, ego, and superego.
-These three agents are described in further detail here, but in short, they are separate and distinct, though somewhat overlapping with Freud's earlier division between conscious, preconscious, and unconscious.
+These three agents are separate and distinct, though somewhat overlapping with Freud's earlier division between conscious, preconscious, and unconscious.

 The ego is the coherent organizational of mental processes, often to which consciousness is attached, but it can also exist in the preconscious by censoring content in the unconscious.
 The ego is also capable of exerting resistance on mental material, and therefore, it is also capable of being unconscious in the dynamic sense.
 The id is the wholly unconscious agent of the mind that consists of drives and repressed material.
 The ego and the id interact, as the ego seeks to bring the influence of the external world to bear on the id.
 In short, the ego represents reason and common sense and the id contains deep seated passions.
 The superego represents an ideal self defined in childhood, largely shaped by resolution of the Oedipal conflict.